aptech/docs/docs/CR-getscalar3D.rst

 Format
 ----------------
 .. function:: getscalar3D(a, i1, i2, i3)

-    :param a: 3-dimensional array.
+    :param a:
-    :type a: TODO
+    :type a: 3-dimensional array

     :param i1: index into the slowest moving dimension of the array.
     :type i1: scalar